-Additionally, we may charge an administration fee dependent upon the total overall premium level due to ourselves.
+Unless we otherwise agree (fro examples, if we agree a Fee in Lieu of Commission) we will charge fees on the following basis dependent upon the total overall premium level due to ourselves.
 Fees charged are non-refundable.
-Administration fees, are stated below:

 Any fee charged will not cover any work we do in relation to insurance policies which have not yet incepted or which we are not yet responsible for administering.